“Weal (definition): Noun, 1. (archaic) prosperity or wellbeing (now esp. in the phrases the public weal, the common weal)”

 William H. Gates, Sr.

-Capitalism, by its very nature, is dependent upon property; the right to access or use the products of property owned by someone else (usufruct), or the ability to make use of common property (the commons).
+Capitalism, by its very nature, is dependent upon property; the right to own something outright, obtain the right to use it through licencing, access or use the products of property owned by someone else (usufruct), or the ability to make use of common property (the commons).

 Where something lacks clear ownership, or where there is shared (or common) ownership, capitalism struggles to compute its value adequately, often meaning that it is either considered as a “free good” or is inadequately priced.